 Your Finger Is on the (Soda) Button

 The phrase “finger on the button” has long been a metaphor for the awesome power and responsibility the president has in the ability to launch nuclear weapons.
-But, according to a recent article by the Associated Press, President Trump has installed a light-hearted version of the famous button on his desk in the Oval Office.
+But, according to a recent article by the Associated Press, Former President Trump installed a light-hearted version of the famous button on his desk in the Oval Office.
 On the Resolute desk, which presidents have worked on for generations, there is now a red, circular button.
 When Trump presses it, a butler immediately brings him a Coke.

 You Get a State Funeral